Why I Write Every Day

 10 Reasons I Write Daily

 Writing every day is mostly about cultivating discipline for myself.
 As a creative, discipline acts as a guide so that I can stay focused.
-It's about showing up consistently, regardless of the external factors that may attempt to derail my prioritization of writing as an essential part of my life.
+It's about showing up consistently, regardless of the external factors.
+I tend to be a pretty disciplined person as a general rule (so long as it’s something I’m interested in doing), but I think that’s partially personality and partially practice.

-(Hang in here, even as I get a little woo woo) I believe creativity is a living entity that thrives on attention and care.
+Hang in here, because I’m gonna get a little woo woo for a second.
+I believe creativity is a living entity that thrives on attention and care.
 So, writing every day is a nurturing act that keeps the creative inspiration moving through me.
 It's an acknowledgment that creativity flourishes with regular practice, and if I want creativity to show up for me, I need to show up for it.
-I first heard this concept communicated in Elizabeth Gilbert’s Big Magic, and it resonated.
+I first heard this concept communicated in Elizabeth Gilbert’s Big Magic, and it resonated because I’ve seen its truth in my own working process.

 Writer's block is a difficulty that every writer will encounter at some point.
-Writing every day becomes a tool to productively engage with this challenge.
-By consistently writing, I find that creativity continues to move and flow, even if it’s just a trickle some days.
+Writing every day becomes a tool to productively engage and stay in motion, even when the ideas might not be flowing like they usually do.
+By consistently writing, I find that creativity continues to move, even if it’s just a trickle some days.

 Just as an athlete trains to build stamina, I hone my craft by writing daily whenever possible.
-It's a gradual process of strengthening the writing muscles, increasing the endurance to tackle longer projects, and facing the blank page with confidence.
+It's a gradual process of strengthening the writing muscles, increasing the endurance to tackle longer projects, and diving into my work with confidence.
 On my more difficult days, writing sprints help to give clear parameters and a goal to meet (10 minutes, 15 minutes, 30 minutes), and I get the satisfaction each time I complete a sprint, often inspiring me to keep going for another one.

-Daily writing practice is a form of documentation.
+More than the discipline piece, I feel like daily writing practice gives me a way to document my improvement as a writer.
 I can really see my personal and creative growth as I look back on the words I’ve written throughout the past years.
 It’s clear evidence of progress, lessons learned, and the evolution of my writing style and voice.
 It’s cool to read back through things from even just a year ago and see how far I’ve come.

-Writing every day establishes an almost sacred space—a time and place where I can nestle in and creativity feels at home.
+Writing every day establishes an almost sacred space—a time and place where I can nestle in and connect with myself and my creativity.
 It's a dedicated time carved out in the day, signaling to my mind that it’s time to let go of the rest of the world and allow myself to enter this one for a while.
-When I light my candle and set up my desk for a session, my hear and brain engage immediately, knowing exactly what we’re there for.
+When I light my candle and set up my desk for a session, my heart and brain engage immediately, knowing exactly what we’re there for.

-Writing every day is an acceptance of imperfection.
+Writing every day is an acceptance of imperfection, and as someone who used to identify as a perfectionist, I’m so glad to have learned how to let that go a bit.
 Not every piece will be a masterpiece, and that's perfectly fine.
 It's about embracing the process, acknowledging that each word written contributes to my overall growth and improvement, and letting myself express freely.
 Maybe more than any of the other reasons, this one has had the greatest impact on my work.
-I used to be such a perfectionist, and it really interfered with my ability to just allow creativity to move through me.
+My old perfectionism really interfered with my ability to just allow creativity to move through me.
 I have far too many discarded drafts as proof.
 Daily writing has changed that significantly, and I noticed the shift pretty quickly.

 9. Healthy Self-competition

 This one may not resonate with everyone, but I thrive when I set goals for myself, and often those goals are based on things I’ve personally accomplished at some point in the past.
 I’m constantly working to grow and improve, so I definitely get into competition with myself sometimes.
 If I wrote 2,500 words yesterday, I feel a deep drive to get at least 2,501 today.
+I have basically zero interest in competing with anyone else, but with myself?
+Game on.
 It’s just how I’m wired!

 WHAT COUNTS AS WRITING?